All Episodes

 There are a whole lot of people out there being affected by this.

-And I uh, you know, what we hear talk all over the country, and we have for the last three or four years, and people have called here and discussed it.
+And I, you know, what we hear talk all over the country, and we have for the last three or four years, and people have called here and discussed it.

-Right, so I'm just feeling just depressed, and everything's and you're you're depressed because the drive by media had been reporting wrong news, bad news, trying to make you think the economy was going to hell on a handbasket.
+And you're depressed because the drive-by media had been reporting wrong news, bad news, trying to make you think the economy was going to hell in a handbasket.

 We're losing the war in Iraq.

-Uh it's the same thing happening here with uh with uh with these fires.
+It's the same thing happening here with these fires.

-Uh you have just the destruction that is visible and massive uh on the on television uh every day and every night.
+Plus, just the fires themselves, without any of the accompanying politicking going on about this, you have just the destruction that is visible and massive on television every day and every night.

-I guess we need to start with this, the PS of the resistance.
+I guess we need to start with this, the PS Des Résistance.

 Folks, he is losing it.